-This course is designed to introduce the student to the fundamental of the tango dance technique.
+(0-2-1)This course is designed to introduce the student to the fundamental of the tango dance technique.
 Emphasizes and develops correct body alignment, coordination, strength, flexibility, rhythm, and movement awareness.
 Includes tango dance vocabulary and various types of tango dance.
+Prereguisite: None.
+Offered: On demand.